Cloud Vulnerability DB

-The vulnerability occurs when using Keycloak as an OIDC provider, where the client secret gets exposed by being printed into the container stdout logs at container startup.
-The issue has been assigned a CVSS v4.0 score of 5.5 (Medium) with the vector string CVSS:4.0/AV:L/AC:L/AT:N/PR:N/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N/E:P. The vulnerability is classified as CWE-532: Insertion of Sensitive Information into Log File (NVD).
+The vulnerability is classified as CWE-532: Insertion of Sensitive Information into Log File.
+When using Keycloak as an OIDC provider, the client secret credentials are logged in plaintext to the container's stdout logs at container startup.
+The vulnerability has been assigned a CVSS v4.0 score of 5.5 (Medium) with the vector string CVSS:4.0/AV:L/AC:L/AT:N/PR:N/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N/E:P (Wiz, NVD).

 The primary impact of this vulnerability is the exposure of sensitive authentication secrets.
 When an OIDC provider like Keycloak is configured, the client secret credentials are logged in plaintext to the container's stdout, potentially exposing these credentials to unauthorized users who have access to the container logs (GitHub Advisory).